uppes/coroutine/README.md

  * The order of result values corresponds to the order of awaitables in taskId.
  *
  * The first raised exception is immediately propagated to the task that awaits on gather().
- * Other awaitables in the sequence won’t be cancelled and will continue to run.
+ * Other awaitables in the sequence won't be cancelled and will continue to run.
  * - This function needs to be prefixed with `yield`
  *
  * @see https://docs.python.org/3.7/library/asyncio-task.html#asyncio.gather